ajaykamboj2007/MyFirstProject2024/README.md

 # MyFirstProject2024
 This is my first project for Python code push into the GitHub
 <br>
-I am working in TCTSL.
+I am working in TCTSL Pune